Point system (driving): California

 Drivers who accumulate tickets for moving violations may be considered negligent operators and can lose their driving privilege.
-Major offenses, such as hit and run, reckless driving, and driving under the influence, earn 2 points and remain on record for 13 years.
+Major offenses, such as hit and run, reckless driving, and driving under the influence (DUI), earn 2 points and remain on record for 13 years.
 Less serious offenses earn 1 point which remain for 39 months (3 years, 3 months).

 A driver is considered negligent if they accumulate: